Chicken Milanese

 chicken milanese ingredients.

 Step 3- Coat the chicken breasts.
-Dip the flattened chicken breasts in the flour, then shake off any excess into the bowl.
-Dip them in the egg mixture, again shaking off any excess, and dredge them in the breadcrumb mixture.
-Press the bread crumbs into the chicken breast, so it sticks.
+Dip the chicken in the flour, then the egg, then the breadcrumb mix.
 Repeat this process until all of the chicken has been crumbed.

 how to make chicken milanese.

-Step 4- Cook the chicken.
+Step 4- Cook.
 Add half the oil and half the butter in a large skillet over medium-high heat.
-Once the butter has melted, and the pan is hot, add the breasts and cook them for 7-10 minutes, until golden brown on both sides.
+Once hot, add the breasts and cook them for 7-10 minutes, until golden brown on both sides.

 frying chicken milanese.